Deobandi movement in Iran

 Darul Uloom Deoband was established in 1866 in the Saharanpur district of Uttar Pradesh, India, as part of the anti-British movement.
 It gave rise to a traditional conservative Sunni movement known as the Deobandi movement.
 Students from various regions, including Sistan and Baluchestan in Iran, attended Deoband, which led to the spread of its founders ideas.
 This movement had a significant impact on some of the new generation of Iranian intellectuals in the late 19th and early 20th centuries.
 After entering Iran, the students of this madrasa continued to expand this thinking and with the formation of missionary groups.
 These thoughts have been strengthened on one hand due to the cultural relationships between the Baloch tribes and on the other hand due to the connection of Sistan and Baluchestan's Iran and India's Hanafi religious leaders in Iran.
-Today, Deobandi movement is one of the intellectual currents in Sistan and Baluchestan and preaching groups are active in different cities and villages.
+Today, the Deobandi movement is one of the intellectual currents in Sistan and Baluchestan and preaching groups are active in different cities and villages.
 Its playing a crucial role in Iran's political landscape.
-The Deobandis aimed to homogenize religious schools and were opposed to certain popular practices.
-The Naqshbandi order played an important role in the Deobandi school of thought in the Persian-speaking world.
+The Deobandis aimed to homogenize religious schools and were opposed to certain popular practices.The Naqshbandi order played an important role in the Deobandi school of thought in the Persian-speaking world.